-items assigned the penalise ECAIs which assess SMEs, even if they same rating category have developed long experience in this field.

-of the principles laid down in this Article would bias the mapping exercise.
-It has to be clarified

-AND OCCUPATIONAL PERSIONS AND INDUST IT Comments Summary of responses received ESAs' analysis Amendments to the proposals position of a rating rating category' will greatly depend on the CQSs.
-However measures have to be taken in category number of the rating categories; in addition the restriction to use this factor only for adjacent categories may prove too strict when the number of rating categories is much larger than the number of the credit quality steps.
-It is proposed to include in the mapping process some information associated with specific rating (notch) categories. order to prevent an unconstrained use of this factor: for rating categories far from an already mapped category, the relative position in the rating scale might not be a sufficient criterion to capture the different level of risk underlying those rating categories.
-With respect to including in the mapping process some information regarding the specific rating (notch) categories, the ESAs note that these ITS are based on the six CQS levels provided by the level 1 text: a more granular mapping process would lead to lower number of credit ratings available per rating (notch) category, thus increasing the variance and estimation errors.
-Finally it has to be noted that even though the proposal may sound reasonable, at the current stage it is inapplicable due to the scarcity of available data.
+Q7 / Article 11 - Four respondent believe that the usefulness of The ESAs are aware of the fact that ECAIs could No change.
+Meaning and relative the factor 'Meaning and relative position of a have many more rating categories than the six position of a rating category rating category' will greatly depend on the number of the rating categories; in addition the restriction to use this factor only for adjacent categories may prove too strict when the number of rating categories is much larger than the number of the credit quality steps.
+It is proposed to include in the mapping process some information associated with specific rating (notch) categories. ---------------------------------- -- -- --

 Q8.
 Do you agree with the proposed use of the risk profile of a rating category as a relevant factor for the mapping?
-Three respondents disagree with Article 12.
-Using this adjustment factor would also = No change.

-however that this factor is not applied mechanically, and only in cases when there is clear evidence that additional unaccounted defaults would result in a lower credit risk category.
+Q8 / Article 12 - Three respondents disagree with Article 12.
+The ESAs acknowledge that the points raised are No chan ige.
+Creditworthiness of Using this adjustment factor would also justified on many occasions.
+A blind application items assigned the penalise ECAIs which assess SMEs, even if they of the principles laid down in this Article would same rating category have developed long experience in this field. bias the mapping exercise.
+It has to be clarified however that this factor is not applied mechanically, and only in cases when there is clear evidence that additional unaccounted defaults would result in a lower credit risk category.
 Two respondents believe that the risk profile (through size/sector/geography) has to be used, even though it can bring excessive subjectivity; in addition diversification of activities and counterparties should also be taken into account.
 One respondent believes that the minimum standard for assigning creditworthiness should not be limited to size, sector and geography: the metrics for size should be better defined and historical and projected financial performance should also be considered.
 The ESAs recognise that there exist other characteristics or factors able to proxy the creditworthiness of items assigned the same rating category.
 Nevertheless the ESAs believe that size combined with degree of sector and/or geographical diversification is able to provide valuable information regarding the resilience of the rated entities to adverse shocks.
 The ESAs note also that other metrics that can describe the degree of risk expressed by a rating category can enter the analysis under Article 8(g) of the draft ITS.
 It is however expected that such additional information is more difficult to be assessed and/or retrieved.
+No change.
 The ESAs do also agree that this factor might lead to excess subjectivity: in this regard the ESAs would like to ensure that this factor is used only in cases where quantitative factors prove not to be adequate, that is in those cases in which expert judgement is applied and any valuable information might provide further guidance.

-Q9.
-Do you agree with the proposed